 Pat: Right you can look at certain risk factors we talked about before, and most of them have to do with women being menopausal.

 Bruce: In the menopause, not taking estrogen, then a rapidly growing uterus would be a real concern.
-But in general if we can take that morcellator out of the equation like we do in fibroid embolization, we don’t use scapels, its not a surgery, its an outpatient procedure that leaves the uterus in tact and works for more than 90% of our patients.
-We have done more than 10,000 women at the fibroid treatment collective.
+But in general if we can take that morcellator out of the equation like we do in fibroid embolization, we don’t use scalpels, it’s not a surgery, it’s an outpatient procedure that leaves the uterus in tact and works for more than 90% of our patients.
+We have done more than 10,000 women at the Fibroid Treatment Collective.
 Well over 90% of those people have successful outcomes.

 Pat: And I have heard you explain how that process works, and it makes sense to me when you talked about actually starving the fibroids.

 Bruce: The fibroids, like every bit of tissue in our body, gets oxygen from the red blood cells that the arteries bring down to that tissue.
 Once we block that artery, which is what we do in fibroid embolization, there’s no blood, there’s no oxygen, and the fibroids shrink.
 Now the uterus has another blood supply, so the uterus is fine.
 A lot of our patients have had children after this procedure.
 It’s fine.
 Pregnancies are great.